Data Selection for LLM Alignment Using Fine-Grained Preferences

 \subsection{Length Bias Mitigation}

-The estimation of our PD term relies on reward models trained on fine-grained preference data.
-However, these models are susceptible to length bias, a well-documented phenomenon where longer responses are favored regardless of quality~\cite{LongWay2024,PosthocReward2024,RewardBenchEvaluating2024}.
-If left unaddressed, this bias would propagate into the PD term estimation and corrupt our data selection process.
-Therefore, we employ two simple yet effective strategies to mitigate the underlying length bias in reward modeling.
-This allows us to obtain more reliable pseudo-reward gap estimates and accurate PD terms.
+The estimation of PD terms relies on proxy reward models trained on fine-grained preference data.
+However, these models are susceptible to length bias, a well-documented issue where longer responses are favored regardless of quality~\citep{LongWay2024,PosthocReward2024,RewardBenchEvaluating2024}.
+If left unaddressed, this bias would propagate into the PD term estimation and corrupt the data selection.
+Therefore, we employ two strategies to mitigate the underlying length bias in reward modeling, which allows us to obtain more reliable pseudo-reward gaps for PD term estimation.